appcelerator-archive/amp/docs/stack.md

   -s, --server string   Specify server (host:port)

 Commands:
-  deploy      Deploy a stack with a docker compose v3 file logs        Get all logs of a given stack ls          List deployed stacks rm          Remove a deployed stack services    List services of a stack
+  deploy      Deploy a stack with a Docker Compose v3 file logs        Display logs of given stack matching provided criteria ls          List deployed stacks rm          Remove one or more deployed stacks services    List services of a stack

 Run 'amp stack COMMAND --help' for more information on a command.